railsuser2014/openobject-doc-book-en/2/2_4_Leads/index.rst

   A sales opportunity represents a potential contract.
 Each opportunity has to be followed up by a salesperson spending time to make a quotation or cancel the opportunity.

-OpenERP Customer & Supplier Relationship management helps you boost the pre-sales activities of managing leads and opportunities.
+OpenERP Customer Relationship management helps you boost the pre-sales activities of managing leads and opportunities.
 Manage complex relationships between partners and contacts, be mobile, and automate your sales flow as much as possible.
 We will also develop some business cases to show you an example of how to use OpenERP in your company.